-1. The Department certifies that this IUP will be subject to public review and comment with a public notice period of 30 days.

-2. The Department certifies that all drinking water treatment facility projects in this IUP are on the DWSRF Priority List.
+- 1. The Department certifies that this IUP will be subject to public review and comment with a public notice period of 30 days. - 2.
+The Department certifies that it will provide financial assistance from the DWSRF IIJA Lead Service Line Allocation exclusively for the identification and replacement of lead service lines of public water supply facilities on the DWSRF Priority List. - 3.
+The Department certifies that all drinking water projects in this IUP are on the DWSRF Priority List.

-3. The Department certifies that it will enter into binding commitments for 120% of each payment under the DWSRF capitalization grant within one (1) year after receipt of each payment.

-4. The Department certifies that it will expend all funds in the DWSRF in an expeditious and timely manner.

-5. The Department certifies that all facilities funded by the DWSRF shall complete a NEPAlike environmental review process.

-6. The Department is in compliance with the operator certification and capacity development regulations along with the associated reporting requirements.

-7. The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA.

-8. The Department certifies that it will complete a Benefits Assessment worksheet for each loan agreement executed in order to comply with EPA environmental results reporting requirements.
+- 4. The Department certifies that it will provide DWSRF financial assistance to include additional subsidization in the form of principal forgiveness for not less than the required minimum of 49% of the total capitalization grant.
+The minimum amount of additional subsidization for fiscal year 2024 is \$14,038,500.
+The additional subsidization will be allocated exclusively to disadvantaged communities for the identification and replacement of lead service lines.
+(Deliverable) - 5.
+The Department certifies that it will enter into binding commitments for 100% of each payment under the DWSRF capitalization grant within one (1) year after receipt of each payment. - 6.
+The Department certifies that it will expend all funds in the DWSRF in an expeditious and timely manner. - 7.
+The Department certifies that all facilities funded by the DWSRF shall complete a NEPA-like environmental review process. - 8.
+The Department certifies that it is in compliance with the operator certification and capacity development regulations along with the associated reporting requirements. - 9.
+The Department certifies that it will comply with all requirements of the 1997 Operating Agreement with EPA. - 10.
+The Department certifies that it will complete a Benefits Assessment worksheet for each loan agreement executed in order to comply with EPA environmental results reporting requirements.